 If you are using LAX to connect to another terminal, go armed with a map and plan your route ahead of time.
 Inter-terminal transportation is still handled by shuttle buses.
 If spending the night, you shouldn't have problems, but you will probably have to sleep on the floor, so be prepared with something to lay on and a blanket.

 Day passes are available for entry into these lounges:

 - Air Canada Maple Leaf Lounge - Location: Terminal 2, airside, Mezzanine level.
 Hours: 5am - 10am & 1am - 11pm.
 Rate: purchase pass at time of flight booking.

-- American Admiral's Club Lounge - Location: Airside, Concourse, near Gate 40.
+- American Admiral's Club Lounge - Location: Terminal 4, Airside, Concourse, across from Gate 40.

 - Delta Sky Club Lounge - Location: Airside, Mezzanine level, between Gates 53 & 55